 School expeditions on the Bibbulmun Track range from 2-8 days with the majority being two or three days.
 The resources on this page will assist you with your planning.
 Please use the group campsites where available (currently at Mt Cooke and in the Wellington District.)

-- General regulations applying to DEC lands
+- General regulations applying to Parks and Wildlife lands

-- DEC contact details
+- Parks and Wildlife contact details

 Getting Started